laesetuc/minui-collections-editor/README.md

 # minui-collections-editor
-An utility for editing MinUI game collections
+A utility for editing MinUI game collections

 ## Requirements